webfuse-com/Labs/README.md

 }
 ```

+> Component styles are always scoped in Labs.

 ### Script

 Scripts evaluate in the respetive target's global (window) scope.
 Globals declared in the `shared` target script are furthermore accessible from both targets.
 Scripts can either be encoded with JavaScript (`.js`) or TypeScript (`.ts`).